Updated Feb. 17, 2022

 That Nikon was still unsure of this pared-down paradigm and was taking baby steps was shown by their delay of the EM's release in Japan by a year to coincide with the introduction of the hotly-anticipated F3 in March 1980.
 Now this was noteworthy, as almost every new Japanese SLR at the time was always released first in Japan and then a bit later to the rest of the world.
 It seemed like Nikon was hoping to slide the EM on the F3's coattails in Japan because they were afraid of the reaction of the Japanese press and typical Nikonians to this change of brand identity.
 That was not a wholly-unrealistic fear.
 Right from the get go, there was a "red-haired stepchild" sort of mindset predominating in some quarters at Nikon itself towards the EM, its Series E lenses, and other E accessories.
 You can almost see certain Nikon executives holding their nose as they dared to defile their hallowed hallways with this consumer SLR swill.
 So it shouldn't have been a shock for that same attitude to be found outside Nikon among those who fancied themselves aficionados of the brand.

 The EM was in direct competition with such models as: the Canon AV-1 (another SLR created at the behest of American dealers), the Konica TC, the Minolta XG-1/XG-A/X-7, the Olympus OM-10, the Pentax MV/MV-1, and the Yashica FR II.
 Like every other Japanese SLR manufacturer, Nikon was hoping to use the entry-level EM as the gateway for consumers to its higher-level offerings and thus expand the nearly-stagnant enthusiast demographic.
 While we can see that they failed to accomplish that objective (as did the entire SLR industry), it is going too far to term the EM and its descendants as sales failures.
 In 1980 alone, Nikon moved over 400,000 units of the Little Nikon, making it their best-selling SLR by far that year.
 From 1979 to 1985, Nikon sold well over 1.5 million EMs (48 months approximately in production), over 1.1 million FGs (44 months approx. production), and over 600,000 FG-20s (18 months approx. production).
 I can think of worse "failures" than over 3 million cameras sold in that time period ;-).
-Interestingly, Canon only sold 200,000 AV-1s from 1979-84 (not really a surprise as Canon favored shutter-priority automation and their marketing was slanted that way; they sold over 8 million shutter-priority AE consumer SLRs from 1976-84 ;-)).
+Interestingly, Canon sold over 950,000 AV-1s from 1979-84, so it seems that there was plenty of room for a low-cost aperture-priority SLR at the time, even for someone as heavily-invested in shutter-priority SLRs as Canon was (they only managed to sell 8 million of those from 1976-84 ;-)).
 Minolta sold roughly the same amount of their base XG-1/XG-A/X-7 models from 1978-84 as Nikon did the EM (for a total of over 5 million consumer Minolta SLRs over the same period).
-Pentax sold around 2.2 million of its consumer-targeted M- & P-series bodies during that time.
+And Pentax sold around 2.2 million of its consumer-targeted M- & P-series bodies during that time.
 So yes...the EM was a failure; it failed to undersell its direct competitors from Canon, Minolta, and Pentax during its time on the market ;-).
-The FG-20 had the added misfortune of running directly into the buzzsaw of the Auto Focus (AF) revolution starting with 35mm compacts and then SLRs, which shortened its life prematurely.
+The FG-20 had the added misfortune of running directly into the avalanching Auto Focus (AF) revolution starting with 35mm compacts and then SLRs, which shortened its lifespan prematurely.
 It had the highest monthly rate of production among the three Little Nikons, and would have easily sold well over a million units if market conditions would have permitted it.